KetchupOnMyKetchup/LearnCSharpBase/README.md

 # Overview
-This guide and code base is intended:
+This guide and code base is intended for self study or for mentor/mentee pairs:
-- **Self study**: For anyone who wants to learn how to program in C# with no dev or C# experience at all.
-The videos in the pre-reqs section should be enough to get you started on basics, and this project and repo is intended to be more in depth with hands-on projects and homework with solutions.
+- To provide enough external resources for someone with no dev to have resources to learn to get themselves started with Visual Studio and C#.
+- To provide a project rich with projects and homework (with solutions) to teach C# the language itself from zero to intermediate (no front-end or databases, just learning how to do dev) in a hands-on manner.
+- To provide links to additional external content for you to continue your journey with front-end web development, try out making a full application connecting to a database, about workflow, and more.
+- To have enough content in this file to get someone with no idea how to code, to get themselves enough information to be able to land themselves a job and to understand the full picture of what is needed with a syllabus and step by step instructions.
 - **Mentors**: For mentors to give a set of working projects, homework, and links to teach someone C#.
-- To provide clean code in order of increasing difficulty to get hands-on practice with C# specifically (no front-end or databases, just learning how to do dev), a syllabus for progress, and enough videos to get started on your own without any help.
-Additional external content is linked for you to continue your journey later and learn how to do web development technologies or try out making a full application connecting to a database.
 - **To be completely free!!!** Nothing in this guide costs money, this guide and everything linked in it is free, you can teach yourself to do C# dev without paying a dime!

 # Syllabus